 While we are in Bolivia, the natural sceneries are truly breathtaking.
 Everywhere I went, the rugged mountains, rocks, lagoons, and lakes is a good picture-taking moment.
 In fact, there are quite a lot of things to see in a couple of days –

-Aguas Termales and Geysers Sol de Mañana
+Aguas Termales de Polques and Geysers Sol de Mañana

-Sol de Mañana is a geothermal area that extends over 10 square kilometers and characterized by intense volcanic activity.
+Sol de Mañana is a geothermal area that extends over 10 square kilometers and is characterized by intense volcanic activity.
 The Sulphur springs field is full of mud lakes and steam pools with boiling mud.
 If you walk about the pool and look closely, you could see the pools are in different colors, from maroon and milky white – depending on the composition of the pool.

 Salvador Dalí Desert

 Salvador Dalí Desert, or “Desierto de Dalí” in Spanish, is one of my favorite spots in this excursion.
-The area is also known as Dalí Valley because the landscape reminds the spectators very much the image of one of the most recognizable surrealist paintings by Salvador Dalí – The Persistence of Memory.
+The area is also known as Dalí Valley because the landscape reminds the spectators very much of the image of one of the most recognizable surrealist paintings by Salvador Dalí – The Persistence of Memory.
 This is an extremely barren valley of southwestern Bolivia, in the Potosí Department.

 The Persistence of Memory was created by Dalí in 1931, and it’s now on display in the collection of the Museum of Modern Art (MoMA) in New York.
 The painting epitomizes Dalí’s theory of “softness” and “hardness”, which was central to his thinking at the time.
 The soft watches are an unconscious symbol of the relativity of space and time, a Surrealist meditation on the collapse of our notions of a fixed cosmic order”.
 The painter explained that the soft watches were inspired by the surrealist perception of a Camembert melting in the sun.
 More, there’s a human figure in the painting that represents the painter himself – the abstract from becoming something of a self-portrait, reappearing frequently in his work.
 Worth mentioning though, Dali never painted this particular scene.
 It’s just the landscape that has such a strong resemblance to his famous works.